 And even when these meeting spaces are being used for their intended purpose, still only 40 percent of the seats are ever filled.
 This is because while many meeting rooms are built for six people, most meetings consist of three or fewer workers.

-To save on the expenses associated with wasted meeting and office space, office operations staff must strike the perfect balance between maximizing utilization and downsizing to the point of damaging performance and morale.
+To save on the expenses associated with wasted meetings, poor workplace utilization, and office space, office operations staff must strike the perfect balance between maximizing utilization and downsizing to the point of damaging performance and morale.

 Want to know how?
 That’s up next.

-4 Key Metrics to Track for Boosting Your Meeting Space Utilization
+4 Key Metrics to Track for Boosting Your Workplace Space Utilization

 These four key metrics will empower any office manager to better understand their unique meeting room usage patterns and craft the perfect strategy for improving utilization and ROI.